Changissnz/charlotte_county_will_be_kul_elna/README.md

 of the Seven Deadly Sins.
 So here is a question, if a sin is a sin, why not always choose #1?

 The monster conjured by Bakura, through the dark passions from spiritual vengeance, is called the Diabound Kernel.
-Its base form is that of a gray statuesque winged anthromorphic human with a serpent for the lower half.
-A common pose of the serpent is in a circular formation, signifying the karmic-derived Ouroboros.
+Its base form is that of a grey statuesque winged anthromorphic human with a serpent for the lower half.
+A common pose of the serpent is in a circular formation, signifying the karmic-derived idea of Ouroboros.
 Behind the aesthetics of the Ouroboros lies millennia of civil wars, betrayals, and factionalism.